spencertipping/tau/m/records.md

 ## Binary structure
+**TODO:** we shouldn't focus on this; it can just be an IO-boundary transit format, not a driver of core API.

 A record is a logical row of data, with independently-decodable fields.
 Within a multiplexed stream, key fields will be leftwards of data fields, and it's often sufficient to look up key fields without decoding the others (e.g. to demultiplex a stream).

 Note that _τ_ markers are unlike _α_ and _ω_ in that _τ_ maps to a 64-bit value that represents the approximate fraction of the stream that has been sent so far.
 Symbolic _τ_ reset is assumed when the value is 0 (i.e. beginning of a new cycle).